Astro-027/School-Projects/README.md

 # School-Projects
-Some of the projects I made during my College years
+Some of the projects I made during my School years